OmarAtyqy/attention-object-based-captioning/README.md

 # path to the folder containing the images
 images_folder_path = 'data/images'

-# path to the file containing the captions
+# path to the file containing the captions (can either be a csv or a txt file)
+# It should be structured as follows: image,caption (include the header)
-captions_path = 'data/captions.txt'
+captions_path = 'data/captions.csv'

 # preprocess function to use.
 preprocess_function = tf.keras.applications.xception.preprocess_input

 # validation split (percentage of the data used for validation)
-val_split = 0
+val_split = 0.1

 # batch size
 # Make sure that your batch size is < the number of samples in both your training and validation datasets for the generators to work properly
-batch_size = 32
+batch_size = 20

 # epochs
-epochs = 10
+epochs = 30

 # image dimensions
-# The Xception model expects images of size 299x299, In order to change the input shape of the model inside the Encoder layer
+# The Xception model works best with 299x299 images, but you can try other sizes as well if you're having memory issues.
 # The dimensios should not be below 71
-image_dimensions = (299, 299)
+image_dimensions = (192, 192)

 # embedding dimension (dimension of the Dense layer in the encoder and the Embedding layer in the decoder)
 embedding_dim = 128